PeggyJV/new_sommelier_website/src/markdown-pages/uniswap_glossary/uniswap-v3.md

 * The basic concept behind constant product reserve is that trades must not change the product.
 * If one token is withdrawn or bought, another token is deposited or sold, and the combination or product of both remains the same in the pool.

+## Core

+### What is Core?

+In Uniswap V1 and V2, the platform’s main structure relies on self-executing programs that allow decentralized, automatic and independent exchanges.
+These are called core contracts, and are also the primary part of Uniswap V3.

+The Uniswap v2 core contracts are in charge of funds management for liquidity providers, fees and enforcing trading protocols.

+Core contracts in Uniswap V3 can’t be changed and their operations can’t be stopped or manipulated by users or holders of the Uniswap token (UNI).

+**Key Takeaways:**

+* Core are the non-changing, smart contracts for Uniswap v3
+* This smart contracts are part of the foundation of Uniswap’s infrastructure
+* Core contracts are in charge of fund management operations and enforcing core protocols.

 ## Curve

 ### What is Curve?